 |Parking or facilities||Lisa Kim Fisher, VP for Financial and Administrative Services|

 |If students are unable to resolve a complaint against SCC through the college's own grievance processes, there are other agencies listed below that students may appeal to, including the state of North Carolina.|

 - The North Carolina Post-Secondary Education Complaints Unit.

 After a student has exhausted the college's complaint grievance procedure, if a matter remains unresolved, a formal complaint may be filed with the online Student Complaint Portal.
 The Portal is hosted by the North Carolina Post-Secondary Education Complaints Unit.

-The North Carolina Post-Secondary Education Complaints Unit can be contacted at (919) 962-4558.
-Additionally the NCCCS Compliant/Grievance Procedure information can be found using the website information below:
+The North Carolina Post-Secondary Education Complaints Unit can be contacted at:

 - SARA-NC (State Authorization Reciprocity Agreement-North Carolina)